fssa-batch3/hemanath.muralikrishnan__web_project/README.md

     - Expected Result:
         - The item is removed from the user's wishlist.

 ### Add product to cart[Completed]
-- Scenario 1: Successfully add product to the cart
+- Scenario 1: Successfully add product to the cart.
     - Steps:
         1. Log in as a buyer.
         2. Navigate to the product listing page or product indiviudal page.